Most Common CBD Drug Interactions and Side Effects

-This list does not include all the drugs that interact with cannabidiol.
-Nor does it mean that a combination of any of these types of medication will cause issues when taken with CBD.
+This list does not include all the drugs that interact with cannabidiol, nor does it mean that combining any of these types of medication will cause issues when taken with CBD.

 Anti-Epileptic or Anti-Seizure Drugs and CBD

 This is particularly true of clobazam, which can have serious interactions with CBD.
-Clobazam (Onfi) is used in combination with other medicines to control seizures.
-Particularly the ones caused by Lennox-Gastaut syndrome, a rare form of epilepsy among children.
+Clobazam (Onfi) is used in combination with other medicines to control seizures, particularly the ones caused by Lennox-Gastaut syndrome, a rare form of epilepsy among children.

-Simply put, when used together, the effects and side effects of clobazam increase, which could lead to many adverse effects, such as dizziness, constipation, drowsiness, breathing problems, and even depression and suicidal thoughts.
+Simply put, when used together, the effects and side effects of clobazam increase.
+This could lead to many adverse effects, such as dizziness, constipation, drowsiness, breathing problems, and even depression and suicidal thoughts.

 It can be used alone or with other drugs to treat focal seizures (seizures that affect only one hemisphere of the brain) in adults and children by reducing the number of attacks.

-Topiramate and Zonisamide
+CBD, Topiramate, and Zonisamide

 CBD and Statins

-Statins are drugs that reduce cholesterol levels in the body and in that way help reduce the risk of heart attacks and strokes.
+Statins are drugs that reduce cholesterol levels in the body and, in that way, help reduce the risk of heart attacks and strokes.

 Atorvastatin and simvastatin are some of the most commonly prescribed cholesterol-lowering medications.
 Used in combination with a proper diet, atorvastatin lowers bad cholesterol and fats in the body and “improves” HDL, or good cholesterol in the blood.